 What Are the New Rules?

-Beginning January 1, 2020 for most food manufacturers, and a year later for smaller companies, the USDA's new rules will be implemented.
+Beginning January 1, 2020 for most food manufacturers, and a year later for smaller companies.
+The USDA’s new rules will be implement.
 All manufacturers must comply by January 1, 2022.

-However, food manufacturers that are considered very small – that is, have less than $2,500,000 in annual receipts – are exempt from these requirements, as are restaurants and similar businesses.
+However, food manufacturers that are considere very small – that is.
+Have less than $2,500,000 in annual receipts – are exempt from these requirements, as are restaurants and similar businesses.

-In July 2016, Congress passed the National Bioengineered Food Disclosure Law, which established standards for the USDA to disclose whether foods had been or may have been bioengineered, or a genetically modified organism (GMO).
+In July 2016, Congress pass the National Bioengineered Food Disclosure Law, which establish standards.
+However, For the USDA to disclose whether foods had been or may have been bioengineer.
+Or a genetically modified organism (GMO).
 Under the new standard, the term GMO will not appear on the labels.

-The USDA provided a list of the foods or crops that can be bioengineered worldwide.
+The USDA provid a list of the foods or crops that can be bioengineer worldwide.
 Companies must keep records of these foods to figure out whether or not they need to bioengineered disclosure.
-The list was developed by the Agricultural Marketing Service (AMS).
+The list was develope by the Agricultural Marketing Service (AMS).

-Foods that are subject to these requirements are governed by the Federal Food, Drug, and Cosmetic Act (FDCA), the Federal Meat Inspection Act, the Poultry Products Inspection Act or the Egg Products Inspection Act if the main ingredient is subject to labeling or if the main ingredient is broth, stock, water, or similar, and the second main ingredient is subject to labeling under the FDCA.
+Foods that are subject to these requirements are govern by the Federal Food, Drug.
+And Cosmetic Act (FDCA), the Federal Meat Inspection Act, the Poultry Products Inspection Act.
+Or the Egg Products Inspection Act if the main ingredient is subject to labeling or if the main ingredient is broth.
+Stock, water, or similar, and the second main ingredient is subject to labeling under the FDCA.

-The new required labels are bright green and say either "Bioengineered" or "Derived from bioengineering."
+The new require labels are bright green and say either “Bioengineere or “Derive from bioengineering.”

 Applicable companies have several options for disclosing this information, according to the USDA.
 It can be: